Websites: www.chelseaboys.com, www.linkedin.com/in/allanneuwirth

 Allan has dabbled in many other creative pursuits: penned comic book scripts for D.C.
 Comics (the Flintstones & Jetsons series), directed off-Broadway plays (The Butter & Egg Man, City Lights), designed theatrical posters & Playbill covers for the legendary Phoenix Theater, written standup comedy material for Regis Philbin and others, performed voice-overs for cartoons and animated commercials, and art directed five seasons of Joan Lunden's ACE Award-winning TV series Mother's Day for Lifetime Television.

-In 2011, Neuwirth directed & produced a musical comedy documentary feature film called What's The Name of the Dame?, chronicling two pop culture obsessions—ABBA and drag—and how they intersect.
-The movie world premiered at the Atlanta Film Festival in March, and has gone on to show at many film fests across the USA and Canada.
-This year he's producing two new feature films, Drawing Home, now completing post production, and Dear Emily, directed by Ellen Kuras and filming soon for a 2016 release.
+In 2011, Neuwirth directed & produced a musical documentary feature film called What's The Name of the Dame?, chronicling two pop culture obsessions—ABBA and drag—and how they intersect.
+The movie world premiered at the Atlanta Film Festival, and was selected by many film fests across the USA and Canada.
+Currently he's producing two new feature films, Drawing Home, now completing post production, and Dear Emily, directed by Ellen Kuras and filming soon for a 2016 release.

 BUY BOOKS AT AMAZON.COM